 transcriptomics, single cell transcriptomics, proteomics, in vitro skion models, mouse wound models

 - The genetic landscape of the healthy human skin (2017)

-Source of Funding: OeAD (Austrian agency for international mobility and cooperation in education, science and research), Sparkling Science
+Source of Funding: OeAD (Agency for Education and Internationalisation), Sparkling Science

 - Gschwandtner, M. et al., 2014.
 Fetal Human Keratinocytes Produce Large Amounts of Antimicrobial Peptides: Involvement of Histone-Methylation Processes.
 Journal of Investigative Dermatology, 134(8), pp.2192-2201.
 Available at: http://dx.doi.org/10.1038/jid.2014.165.

 - Mildner, M. et al., 2013.
 Secretome of Peripheral Blood Mononuclear Cells Enhances Wound Healing J. M. Brandner, ed.
 PLoS ONE, 8(3), p.e60103.
 Available at: http://dx.doi.org/10.1371/journal.pone.0060103.

 - Mildner, M. et al., 2010.
 Psoriasin (S100A7) is a major Escherichia coli-cidal factor of the female genital tract.
 Mucosal Immunology, 3(6), pp.602-609.
 Available at: http://dx.doi.org/10.1038/mi.2010.37.

 - Mildner, M. et al., 2010.
 Knockdown of Filaggrin Impairs Diffusion Barrier Function and Increases UV Sensitivity in a Human Skin Model.
 Journal of Investigative Dermatology, 130(9), pp.2286-2294.
 Available at: http://dx.doi.org/10.1038/jid.2010.115.